 This environmental assessment is subject to the requirements of Part 5 of the Mackenzie Valley Resource Management Act (MVRMA).
 Section Three of the Review Board’s Environmental Impact Assessment Guidelines describes the environmental assessment process in detail.
 That document, as well as the Review Board’s Rules of Procedure, other guidelines, reference bulletins and relevant policies applicable to this assessment are available online (www.reviewboard.ca) or by contacting Review Board staff.

-In accordance with section 115 of the MVRMA, the Review Board must conduct an environmental assessment of the proposed development with regard for the protection of the environment from significant adverse impacts, and the protection of the social, cultural and economic well-being of Mackenzie Valley residents and communities.
+In accordance with subsection 115(1) of the MVRMA, the Review Board must conduct an environmental assessment of the proposed development with regard for the protection of the environment from significant adverse impacts, and the protection of the social, cultural and economic well-being of Mackenzie Valley residents and communities.
 Subsection 114(c) of the MVRMA further requires the Review Board to ensure that concerns of Aboriginal people and the general public are taken into account.
 Accordingly, the Review Board has developed these Terms of Reference based on an examination of information from the following sources:

 Information collected from participants at community scoping meetings held by Review Board staff held in September 2013 as follows: